 Intentional and evidence-based expansion of agriculture into newly opened up Crown Land is critical to the long-term sustainability of the region's agriculture.
-As the successes of existing farms as well as agricultural innovations in new, emerging high-demand crops place ever increasing demand on the existing opened farmland in the County, there exists a need to explore opportunities to expand the lands available to agriculture themselves.
+As the successes of existing farms as well as agricultural innovations in new, emerging highdemand crops place ever increasing demand on the opened farmland in the County, there exists a need to explore opportunities to expand the lands available to agriculture themselves.

 Expansion improves economies of scale and reduces costs to all farmers in the County, while it simultaneously enables a new generation of farmers to be able to build their own life off the land.
+As the primary driver of the County's GDP, agricultural expansion is critically important for residents.
 Mackenzie County has already put considerable thought into how and where the most appropriate expansion of agricultural lands should take place.
 This work should be leveraged in a coordinated way to ensure the Province is aware of the economic, social, and environmental opportunities by expanding Mackenzie County's agricultural areas.

-- Expand agricultural lands in a logical way. - Utilize resources wisely in the conversion of Crown land to Agricultural land. - Consider broader objectives in the expansion of land, including economic goals, land fragmentation, and conversion of highest quality lands.
+- Expand agricultural lands in a logical way. - Utilize resources wisely in the conversion of Crown land to Agricultural land. - Consider broader objectives in the expansion of land, including economic goals, land fragmentation, use of agricultural lands as fire guards, and conversion of highest quality lands.